 What People Search Lacks

 Unfortunately, there are some drawbacks to people searches.
 The information generated from your search comes from public records such as phone books, vital records, real estate records, subscriptions, voter registration, and proprietary sources.
-For this reason, people searches cannot guarantee 100% accuracy.
+For this reason, a people search cannot guarantee 100% accuracy.

 Gaps in results occur, then, if information is not publicly available.
 For you to be able to gather the information, it first has to be registered somewhere.
 Some people don’t get out much and others take precautions regarding where they volunteer their personal contact information.